-Samuel Langhorne Clemens was born on November 30, 1835.
-The man who provided us with some of the best quips ever is also one of the most misquoted men of all time.
+Samuel Langhorne Clemens provided us with some of the best quips ever.
+But he's also one of the most misquoted men of all time.
 Here are 10 quotes Mark Twain likely never uttered, despite popular belief.

 1. “The secret of getting ahead is getting started.”
 It has also been attributed to Agatha Christie.
 Neither source can be verified.

 He DID say: “Never put off till tomorrow what may be done day after tomorrow just as well.”